 If you make changes again sometime in the near future, you have the client create a new — a brand-new — accountant’s copy.

 To identify when you’re working with an accountant’s copy, QuickBooks displays the parenthetical phrase (Accountant’s Copy) along the top of the QuickBooks program window.
 QuickBooks also identifies regular QuickBooks data files for which accountant’s copies have been created by adding the parenthetical phrase (Accountant’s Copy Exists).

-This phrase appears only on the QuickBooks program window title bar from the point that the client creates the accountant’s copy to the point that the client imports changes from the accountant’s copy.
+This phrase appears only on the QuickBooks program window title bar from the point when the client creates the accountant’s copy to the point when the client imports changes from the accountant’s copy.